aragit/aragit/ARCHITECTURE.md

 The clinical domain was chosen as the first proving ground because it is the most regulated, safety-critical environment imaginable: if a system can safely reason about chemotherapy dosing with deterministic guardrails, the same architectural patterns transfer directly to financial compliance, energy grid stability, and competitive market bidding.

-### Evolution: From Domain Proof to Cross-Domain Platform

-This portfolio represents a deliberate, phased evolution:

-1. **Phase 1 (Clinical Foundation):** Proved the full 7-layer stack in the hardest possible domain—FHIR-native episodic care, temporal workflow compilation, and deterministic safety guardrails for oncology protocols.
-2. **Phase 2 (Layer Extraction):** Extracted individual layers into standalone, production-grade systems across marketing (game-theoretic bidding), energy (grid balancing), finance (regulatory compliance), and supply chain (demand forecasting).
-Each extraction validates that the layer is domain-agnostic.
-3. **Phase 3 (Convergence):** Domain-specific implementations feed back into hardened core abstractions.
-The compliance kernel refines governance patterns for clinical systems; the energy grid balancer refines execution patterns for financial trading; the marketing simulator refines meta-cognitive scoring for scientific research.

-The result is a **genuinely transferable decision intelligence platform** with concrete implementations in 8+ industries, each sharing 55–90% core architectural patterns with the clinical reference implementation.

 ---